Support to industrial customers for the implementation of Energy Autonomy initiatives

 The Role of Byom and FusionCER for Energy Autonomy

-Byom, through FusionCER aims to achieve significant goals in the brand-new sector of energy autonomy related to CACER models, such as Renewable Energy Communities (CER) and Distance Individual Self-Consumption (AID).
+Byom, through FusionCER has achieved a leading position in the emerging of energy autonomy landscape related to CACER models, such as Renewable Energy Communities (CER) and Distance Individual Self-Consumption (AID), primarily to the benefit of companies and investors.

-We oversee the entire value chain of our initiatives, from the feasibility study step to the structuring one, from construction to the management of plants and CACERs ensuring correct operation.
+We oversee the entire value chain of our initiatives, from feasibility study step to structuring, construction and management of plants and CACERs to ensure the proper operation.

-…and furthermore, support in the development and permitting stage, project management, construction, and operational management of the plant.
+…and furthermore, support in the development and permitting phases, project management, construction and operational management of the plant.

 FusionCER is a joint venture between Byom and the Amaranto Holding Group.

-Approximately 150 feasibility studies have been completed.
-Total acquired projects is around 40, equivalent to over 25 MWp.
-By the end of 2024, 15 CACER initiatives have been established.
-In particular, the feasibility study allows for determining the best configuration and preparing a business plan necessary for the structuring of the initiative.
+Approximately 180 feasibility studies have been completed.
+A total of 59 projects have been acquired, totaling over 40 MWp.
+To date, 22 CACER initiatives have been established.
+In particular, the feasibility study makes it possible to determine the best possible configuration and to draft a business plan required for the subsequent structuring of the initiative.